Crime reports: Vicksburg man faces one count of statutory rape - The Vicksburg Post

 A report filed in October has resulted in the arrest of a Vicksburg man and a statutory rape charge.

 Friday, 35-year-old Carlos Tremaine Griffin, of Vicksburg, was taken into custody at the Vicksburg Police Department and charged with one count of statutory rape.
-The victim was is younger than 16 years old.
+The victim is younger than 16 years old.

 According to officials, the victim came forward in October, which led to the investigation and ultimate arrest.